swimmingly/yodrew.github.io/_pages/other-writings/index.md

     - [Links](./links/) others' good designs &etc to learn and sing
     - [Origins of Agriculture](./origins-of-agriculture/) a stunning _What if…?_
     - [On a Green Mountain with Masanobu Fukuoka](./fukuoka/) the genius of natural farming
-    - [Fasting: A Prodigious Discovery](./fasting-discovery/) by Albert Mosseri, French hygienic master.
-Excerpted from:
+    - [Fasting: A Prodigious Discovery](./fasting-discovery/) by Albert Mosseri, French hygienic master, _excerpted from:_
     - [Fasting: Nature's Best Remedy](./fasting/) by Albert Mosseri
     - [QWERTY to Dvorak](/d/) typing translator